ibm-cloud-docs/vpc/lb-overview.md

 ## Data storage and encryption
 {: #load-balancer-data-stored-encrypted-alb}

 IBM Db2-on-Cloud Service serves as the database for the application load balancer.
 It has high-availability (HA) enabled, and SSL connections are enforced.
 SSL certificates are also used for the load balancer RESTful APIs.
-When you create a load balancer, a workflow activity creates a VSI.
-Before the VSI is created, a request is made to the Certificate Manager to obtain the server SSL certificate to be injected into the appliance.
+When you create a load balancer, a workflow activity creates a virtual server instance.
+Before the virtual server instance is created, a request is made to the Certificate Manager to obtain the server SSL certificate to be injected into the appliance.

 ## Integration with instance groups
 {: #lbaas-integration-with-instance-groups-overview}